 T-Server's Emulated Predictive Dialing feature does not support call progress detection (CPD) to the same extent as Dialogic hardware.
 CPD is limited to normal switch signaling.
 In-band CPD is not supported.
-The following dialing results are supported:
+Table 13 displays which results are supported: